 Art class.
 The art teacher is instructing the class on how to draw the female form.
 She strolls over to where Donna is working and is immediately impressed.
 She praises Donna's graceful stroke, and suggests that she consider attending art school so she can formally train.
 She then picks up Donna's sketch and shows it to the entire class, saying how it's the work of an artist.
 Donna looks thrilled.

 The Walsh house.
 Brenda enters Brandon's room, and he immediately snaps that he's busy.
-She announces that he can go away to an out-of-state school if he wants to, and then turns to leave.
-He stops her from leaving then asks her what happened.
+She announces that he can go away to an out-of-state school if he wants to, then turns to leave - but he stops her from leaving and asks what happened.
 Brenda tries to pretend like she thinks he deserves it more than she does - which he totally does - but Brandon isn't buying her act and wants to know what's really behind her change of heart.
-Brenda cryptically answers, “It's not a what, it's a who.”
+Brenda cryptically answers, "It's not a what, it's a who."
 And that who is a slouchy hipster.

 Dylan asks Kelly why she stopped by, so she tells him she found some wrenches in her garage and thought he could make use of them.
 He's happy to take them off her hands and thanks her.
-She then tells him she's been moping around for weeks because she misses their friendship...but she no longer wants to keep avoiding him.
+She then tells him she's been moping around for weeks because she misses their friendship...and no longer wants to keep avoiding him.
 She also points out that they're the only two people among their A-list crew who haven't gone totally mental about the whole college thing.
-She then checks out his motorcycle and asks him if she's ever going to get a ride.
-He tells her that that could be arranged.
+She then checks out his motorcycle and asks him if she's ever going to get a ride, and he tells her that that could be arranged.
 She flashes him a flirty smile and heads home.

-Mama and Papa Walsh announce that since they can't choose between their children, they're going to overindulge both of them.
-They encourage both twins to choose any school they wish to attend.
-A confused Brandon asks them if they won the lottery, so Mama Walsh explains that they're taking out a second mortgage.
-Brenda thanks them, but announces that she's decided to go to California University.
-Brandon makes the same announcement.
-Apparently he discovered it's one of the best schools in the country, which is highly questionable since we know that Steve also gets accepted.
-Mama and Papa Walsh look enormously relieved that their kids aren't going to suck every last dime from them after all.
+Mama and Papa Walsh announce that since they can't choose between their children, they're going to overindulge both of them, and encourage both twins to choose any school they wish to attend.
+A confused Brandon asks them if they just won the lottery, so Mama Walsh explains that they're taking out a second mortgage.
+Brenda thanks them, but announces that she's decided to go to California University, and Brandon makes the same announcement.
+Apparently he discovered it's one of the best schools in the country, which I think is highly questionable since we know that Steve also gets accepted.
+Mama and Papa Walsh let out a big sigh and look enormously relieved that their kids aren't going to suck every last dime from them after all.